Last Updated on February 15, 2023 by Celeste.

-A very special experience that I was lucky enough to experience is to see the Evzones on Sunday at the Acropolis.
+A very special event that I was lucky enough to witness is the ceremony of the Evzones at the Acropolis.
 You have the climb the rock at 8am or be the last to leave at its closing time at 8pm (summer) to watch the Evzones making their way to the Greek flag on the Belvedere.
 Each Sunday, the Evzones raise the flag in the morning and lower the flag at sunset, accompanied by members of an Athenian marching band playing the national anthem.

 Other duties of the Evzones in Athens are presenting arms and welcoming foreign leaders, accompanying the President of the Hellenic Republic on official visits abroad, the annual participation on March 25th military parade in Athens and the October 28th military parade in Thessaloniki.
 If you are lucky enough to be visiting Greece during that time with your family, do not miss a chance to see them!

-Although I have been a citizen and Family Travel Blogger for Athens for many years and have been on numerous tours in the Greek capital, I never had the opportunity to make a visit to the Presidential Guard Army Camp.
-This privilege was organized this week by Livin’Lovin and proved to be an unforgettable experience.
+I have been living and working in Athens for many years and have been on numerous tours and walks in the Greek capital.
+But I never had the opportunity to make a visit to the Presidential Guard Army Camp because it is not open to the public.
+However, the special privilege was provided by Livin’Lovin and proved to be an unforgettable experience.
 During a presentation by one of the officers at the army camp, I learned everything there is to know about the unbelievable historic bravery of these elite soldiers in the wars, about their history and symbolism, their uniforms and arms, their different names throughout the history and the different ranks, training, and functions.

 To become an Evzone, there are several criteria.
 Among other, a soldier must have a height of no less than 1.87 meters and excellent physique, which can be tested during the long and strenuous training that can last several months.
 Their notorious training involves the development of the ability to stand still for an entire hour and the synchronized ceremonial steps.
 In order to protect the Evzones’ blood circulation following the motionless 60 minutes, the ceremonial steps are carried out in slow motion.

-The uniform of the Presidential Guard has a historical meaning referring to the uniform of the Kleftes and Armatoloi, two groups of Greek warriors during the War of Independence in 1821 against the Ottomans.
+The uniform of the Presidential Guard has a historical meaning referring to the uniform of Greek warriors during the War of Independence in 1821.
 The white skirt of the uniform has 400 folds to represent the 400 years of Ottoman occupation over the Greeks.
 Each side of the white shirt sleeve also has 200 folds.
 It was amazing to feel this fabric of high quality in my hands and see how it is made in the on site Evzones workshop.